Origins of the Six-Day War: Arab states preparations

 At the same time several other Arab states not bordering Israel, including Iraq, Sudan, Kuwait and Algeria, began mobilizing their armed forces.

 Writing from Egypt on June 4, 1967, New York Times journalist James Reston observed: "Cairo does not want war and it is certainly not ready for war.
 But it has already accepted the possibility, even the likelihood, of war, as if it had lost control of the situation."

 President Abdul Rahman Arif of Iraq said that "the existence of Israel is an error which must be rectified.
 This is an opportunity to wipe out the ignominy which has been with us since 1948".
+In a press conference, president of the PLO Ahmad Shukeiri said it was "possible and even most likely that" the Palestine Liberation Army would strike first; if the Arabs took Israel, it would be unlikely any Jews would survive.

 In May 1967, Hafez al-Assad, then Syria's Defense Minister declared: "Our forces are now entirely ready not only to repulse the aggression, but to initiate the act of liberation itself, and to explode the Zionist presence in the Arab homeland.
 The Syrian Army, with its finger on the trigger, is united...
 I, as a military man, believe that the time has come to enter into a battle of annihilation."